hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/95__shrImallalitAlAlitaH.md

 > not the charama knowledge.
 >

-​Yes, because charama means last.
+Yes, because charama means last.
 And, jIvanmukta is actually having visions of dvaita, although as mithyA and he is practicing brahmAbhAyAsa to maintain his vRtti brahmAkAra.
-​

 > Then it means he does not have Akhandakara
 > Vrtti?
 >

-​He has.
+He has.
 Let me copy-paste from previous post if you failed to grasp import of parts:
 1.
 Now, the akhaNDAkAratva or niShprakAratva of vRttiH.